-Next to the forehead and eye area, the most significant characteristic of a feminine face is overall face shape.
+Next to forehead and eye shap and structure, the most significant characteristic of a feminine face is the overall face shape.
 To a large extent, this is determined by the shape of the jaw.
-Men have square chins, and wide prominent jaws that support their larger muscles for chewing.
-Women tend to have a narrower, tapered, delicate shape to the jaw.
-Having your mandible contoured can reduce the appearance and size of the jaw, making it rounder and narrower at the square corners near the back of the jaw and along the chin.
-The procedure involves reshaping the bone around the corners of the jaw and adjusting the shape of the chin to provide a narrower, softer, more feminine appearance.
-In some instances, the procedure may involve reducing the large masseter muscles to further narrow the area.
+Men often have more square chins and wider, more prominent jaws.
+Women tend to have a narrower, tapered, and more delicate jaw shape.
+Having the mandible (lower jaw) contoured can reduce the appearance and size of the jaw, making it rounder, narrower, and more feminine-looking.
+The procedure involves reshaping the bone around the corners of the jaw and adjusting the shape of the chin to provide a softer, more feminine appearance.
+In some instances, the procedure may also involve reducing the large masseter muscles to further slim down the area.

 What is Mandible Contouring or V-Line Surgery?

 This procedure is done through incisions inside the mouth so that no scarring is visible after the procedure.
 During the procedure, incisions are made between the gum and cheek to access the mandible (jawbone).
 Areas of prominent bone are shaped with a surgical rasp, drill, or micro-saw, curving down from back to front to achieve a well-rounded contour.
 Once the proper amount of bone and muscle has been removed the wound is closed with self-dissolving stitches.
 Chin work typically requires an incision in the front of the mouth along the gum line and is also closed with self-dissolving stitches.
 Dr. Spiegel has devised a technique that shapes both the bone and soft tissues of the chin for a natural feminine result.

 A dressing or ace bandage is placed after surgery to help minimize excessive swelling and help contour the area.
 In some cases, skin tightening (e.g. a neck or facelift) may be advisable to fully show-off the new jaw shape.